Pomona-ITS/DailyChallenges/git.md

 # git install (nothing more!)

+Why:

+You will be surprised at how many companies use version control and how many use git.
+I know I still am.

 Install git (to start using version control).

 On a Mac, you might have to install Homebrew - the Mac package manager (https://brew.sh).